netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Endpoint**: An endpoint is the start or the end of a path, as defined in {{PATH-VOCABULARY}}.

-**Inter AS link**: A direct link between two external interfaces of two ASes.
+**Inter-AS Link**: A direct link between two external interfaces of two ASes.

-**Intra AS link**: A direct link between twi internal interfaces of a single AS.
+**Intra-AS Link**: A direct link between twi internal interfaces of a single AS.
 A direct link may contains several internal hops.

 **Link**: General term that refers to "inter-AS links" and "intra-AS links".

-**Path**: Consists of a 4-tuple of address/IP at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.
+**Network Path**: Consists of a 4-tuple of address/IP at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.

-**Path metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
+**Path Metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
 Path metadata is authenticated wrt to owner of each link, but otherwise not verified.